castorini/anserini/docs/experiments-msmarco-v2.md

 ## Passage Collection (Augmented)

-The passage corpus contains only passage texts; it is missing additional information such as the title of the page it comes from and the URL of the page.
+The passage corpus contains only passage texts; it is missing additional information such as the title of the page the passage comes from and the URL of the page.
 This information is available in the document collection, and we have written [a Python script](https://github.com/castorini/pyserini/blob/master/scripts/msmarco_v2/augment_passage_corpus.py) to augment the passage collection with these additional fields (specifically `url`, `title`, `headings`).

 For convenience, this augmented corpus is being distributed as part of the MS MARCO dataset as part of "additional resources", `msmarco_v2_passage_augmented.tar` (21 GB, MD5 checksum of `69acf3962608b614dbaaeb10282b2ab8`).